KDE/ktimetracker/README.md

 ## License

-* The source code (.h, .cpp and related files - basically everything but the other bullet points in this list) is licensed under the terms of the GNU General Public License version 2.
-See LICENSES/GPL-2.0-only.txt.

 * The documentation (located in doc/) is licensed under the terms of the GNU Free Documentation License version 1.2.
 See LICENSES/GFDL-1.2-only.txt.

+* The other files in this repository, including the source code (e.g. .h, .cpp files) are licensed under the terms of the GNU General Public License version 2.
+See LICENSES/GPL-2.0-only.txt.

 ## Credits